revanthreddy/fanpitch/README.md

 ## Features
 FanPitch is an AI-powered assistant integrated directly into your fantasy league's group chat.
 It dynamically analyzes conversations, offering:

-* **Real-time insights:** Instant access to relevant stats, news, and highlight clips based on players mentioned in the chat.
+* **Real-time insights:** Instant access to relevant stats, news, and highlight clips based on players mentioned in the chat and the events from the live game.
 * **Multilingual message translation support:** Break down language barriers within your league with seamless real-time translation.
 * **Pitch a question:** Gain insights into baseball stats by asking FanPitch questions relevant to the game